Lift Yourself: Live performances and other usage

 Kanye and the Sunday Service Choir were joined by North West in performing the song live at the Coachella Valley Music and Arts Festival in April 2019, which coincided with Easter.

 West and his gospel group the Sunday Service Choir performed a rendition of "Lift Yourself" at the group's first concert on January 7, 2019, with the performance beginning at the concert's 4:11 mark.
 Later that month, the Sunday Service Choir delivered a rendition of the song at their second concert.
 For a Sunday Service concert on March 17, 2019, West and the group performed a gospel version of the song.
 During the performance, Kanye's daughter North West started to dance as he leant down while performing.
 Kanye and the Sunday Service Choir headlined the 2019 Coachella Festival on April 21, coinciding with Easter that year, and performed the song as part of their set.
 At one point of the performance, Kanye allowed North to deliver certain lyrics from the song, who requested her cousin Penelope Disick to join in while performing.

 On April 28, 2018, rapper Smokepurpp shared his remix of "Lift Yourself" via Twitter, later releasing it on SoundCloud and his website.
 Similarly to Kanye West's performance on the original, Smokepurpp trolls on the remix, which includes him delivering random sounds and ad-libs.
 He does not make a complete bar or rhyme scheme on it, though mentions fellow rapper J. Cole.
 West posted the remix to Twitter on the same day as its release, explaining he did not do this "as a diss to J Cole," saying he loves him and "also love[s] where Purp took his flow."
 West re-used the nonsense "whoop" and "scoop" words from the song on Pusha T's track "What Would Meek Do?", which was released in May 2018 on his third studio album Daytona.
 The following month, West rapped "scoop" on "Freeee (Ghost Town, Pt.
-2)" by Kids See Ghosts, a hip hop duo consisting of him and Kid Cudi, from the duo's eponymous debut studio album.
+2)" by Kids See Ghosts, a duo consisting of him and Kid Cudi, from the duo's eponymous debut studio album.
 West released "XTCY" as a single in August 2018, which features him alluding to "Lift Yourself" by performing "whoopity-scoop" ad-libs.

+On May 14, 2025, rapper 1900Rugrat released a remix of "Lift Yourself" on streaming services, titled "Lift Yourself Freestyle".